Skip to content

 • Physical Exam

-• Head & neck, tonsils, axilla, testes, liver, spleen
+• Evaluate head and neck, tonsils, axilla, testes, liver, spleen

 • Lymphadenopathy: painless, firm, fixed, >1cm